ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

        - name: we are back to the play scope value
          debug: var=me

-(TODO: make this example use connection variables)

 These variables don't survive the playbook object they were defined in and will not be available to subsequent objects, including other plays.

 And there is also a 'host scope' - variables that are directly associated with the host (also available via the `hostvars[]` dictionary).
 The host scope variables are  available across plays and are  defined in inventory, vars plugins, or from modules (set_fact, include_vars).

 Using ``-e`` extra variables at the command line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^